 Some types of injuries like broken bones and large cuts make the need for medical attention clear.
 Other symptoms, like minor aches and pains, should also be checked out by a medical professional immediately to avoid the long term consequences of a lingering injury.

-Some of the most common car accident injuries:
+The most common car accident injuries

 - Spinal Injuries